- 2 Bedrooms

 About the Area

 Located on the beach, this condo is in Arcadian Shores, a neighborhood in Myrtle Beach.
-The area's natural beauty can be seen at Myrtle Beach Beaches and North Myrtle Beach Beaches, while Ripley's Aquarium and SkyWheel Myrtle Beach are popular area attractions.
-Family Kingdom Amusement Park and Treasure Island Mini Golf are also worth visiting.
+Apache Pier and Cherry Grove Pier are worth checking out if an activity is on the agenda, while those wishing to experience the area's popular attractions can visit Ripley's Aquarium and SkyWheel Myrtle Beach.
+Family Kingdom Amusement Park and Alligator Adventure are also worth visiting.
 Spend some time exploring the area's activities, including golfing.

 Special Instructions